-For some time now I have been looking for the best EMF meter to measure radio-frequency (RF) or cell phone radiation.
+For some time now I’ve been looking for the best EMF meter to measure radio-frequency (RF) or cell phone radiation.

-There are a lot of very average meters out there and a few good ones.
-Much depends on how much you want to spend and what exactly you want to measure.
+There are a lot of ‘average’ meters out there and a few good ones.
+It really depends on how much you want to spend and what you want to measure.

 What Does The Cornet ED85EX EMF Meter Measure?

-The Cornet ED85EX EMF meter is designed to measure radio-frequency (RF) radiation over a broad frequency range – this is it’s principal strength.
+The Cornet ED85EX EMF meter is designed to measure radio-frequency (RF) radiation over a very broad frequency range – this is it’s principal strength.